DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-selection.md

 someSelected | boolean | True if at least one but not all rows available for selection are selected. toggleAll | () => void | Selects or deselects all rows.

-### <a name="select-cell-args"></a>SelectCellArgs
+### SelectCellProps

-Describes properties passed to a template that renders a cell with the selection control inside the heading row.
+Describes properties passed to a component that renders a cell with the Select All checkbox.

 A value with the [TableCellArgs](table.md#table-cell-args) shape extended by the following fields: